Small bedrooms can feel cramped and cluttered, but they don’t have to stay that way.

 For example, keep all your socks in one drawer.
 Hang your shirts in one part of the closet.

-13. Implement the “eye-level rule”
+13. Implement the “Eye-Level Rule”

 The eye-level rule can help you organize your small bedroom better.
 Put things you use often at eye level.
-This makes them easy to grab.
-Store stuff you don’t need much higher up or lower down.

 Use this rule for your closet and shelves.
 Keep your favorite clothes and shoes where you can see them easily.
 Put less-used items on top shelves or in lower drawers.